lkubicek1/PathToRagnarok/README.md

 _Path to Ragnarok (PTR)_ is a massively multiplayer online (MMO) game that combines elements of survival, exploration, and technological progression in an open-world/universe setting.
 Players start on a single planet in a primitive state and work together or compete to research and unlock advanced technologies through a unique "Seal" system.
 The game's narrative and mechanics are designed to encourage cooperation, competition, and social interaction, fostering a dynamic and engaging player experience.

 The game world evolves as players unlock Seals and progress through technology research trees.
-The ultimate goal is to reach the final Seal, "Trancedance," which triggers the end of the universe and a complete reset of the game world.
+The ultimate goal is to reach the final Seal, "Transcendence," which triggers the end of the universe and a complete reset of the game world.
 Each play session is expected to last between 3 and 6 months, depending on player activity, and leaderboards track top performers from previous sessions.

 In _Path to Ragnarok_, players can join Clans, build bases and research facilities, engage in player-versus-player (PvP) combat, participate in quests and storyline events, and explore a vast, ever-changing universe.
 The game's design and mechanics are focused on delivering an immersive and engaging player experience.